khaiowo/Thalindor/Planes of Existence Cosmology for Elyndros 1e73e8a5a27e80b38ef8c2cfad0d8cf0.md

-# Planes of Existence / Cosmology for Elyndros
+# Planes of Existence / Cosmology for Thalindor

 Owner: Phntm Drknss

-### **1. The Mortal Plane (Elyndros)**
+### **1. The Mortal Plane (Thalindor)**

-- **The World of Elyndros**: The physical, mortal plane where the majority of life exists.
+- **The World of Thalindor**: The physical, mortal plane where the majority of life exists.
 It is a fragmented landmass created by the **Shattering**, a catastrophe that split the original world into its current form.
 Magic, nature, and divine influences all shape the geography, history, and civilizations here.

 ---